-Mark J. Astarita is admitted to practice law before all state and federal courts in the States of New York and New Jersey as well as the United States Supreme Court.
+Mark J. Astarita is nationally recognized securities attorney, admitted to practice law before all state and federal courts in the States of New York and New Jersey as well as the United States Supreme Court.
 Mr. Astarita graduated cum laude from New York Law School and has practiced law primarily as a corporate and securities litigator, representing individuals and corporations in a wide variety of legal disputes, ranging from employment disputes to trade secret litigation to sophisticated securities litigation.

 Martindale-Hubbell, the most respected and impartial source of information about attorneys in the U.S., Canada and worldwide, has given Mr. Astarita their highest rating (“AV”), and have determined that his legal ability is very high to preeminent and his ethical standards are very high.
 An attorney in the US cannot receive a higher rating than this rating from Martindale-Hubbell.